Esther Newport: Catholic Art Association

 Newport saw a need for improved art education in Catholic schools and for a set of standards regarding ecclesiastical art.
 She drew up an initial proposal for a Catholic College Art Association that year but did not find much support for the venture.
 In response to a 1937 Art Digest article on catholic art by Peyton Boswell, the Digest's editor, Newport revisited her idea and sent her proposal to Boswell.
 He publicized the proposal in his April 1937 column and helped to garner public support for the organization.
 After enlisting artist Graham Carey as resident philosopher for the group, she founded the Catholic Art Association (CAA) in 1937 and served as its first director.
 The Association aimed to encourage commissions of religious art by churches and organizations and to educate and elevate Catholic taste.
 The CAA sponsored exhibitions, conventions, and various publications as well.
 When the Association began to split severely between art educators (including many teaching sisters and Newport herself) and those more interested in the philosophy of Catholic art (including Graham Carey), Newport left the organization in 1958 and founded the Salve Regina Conference.

 Catholic Art Quarterly

 She founded the Christian Social Art Quarterly as the official CAA publication in 1937 (renamed the Catholic Art Quarterly in 1938 and later Good Work) and served as its editor until 1940.
 The publication, seen as a contemporary of the Catholic Worker and Orate Fratres, centered around the "social character of the arts" for both artists and art educators.

 Writers and artists featured in the magazine included Edward Catich, Ade Bethune and C.S.
 Lewis.
-Many of Newport's own writings were published within the magazine, including a three-part series on the "Christian Theory of Aesthetics," from 1939–1940.
+Many of Newport's own writings were published within the magazine, including a three-part series on the "Christian Theory of Aesthetics," from 1939 to 1940.